bobflagg/Deep-Q-Learning-for-Navigation/README.md

 You can train an agent to solve the Navigation Environment by executing the cells in the corresponding notebooks.

-To avoid repeating too much code I've also included three Python modules capturing code implemented in the first notebook but needed also in later notebooks.
+To avoid repeating too much code I've also included the following three Python modules capturing code implemented in the first notebook but needed also in later notebooks:

 - [model.py](https://github.com/bobflagg/Deep-Q-Learning-for-Navigation/blob/master/model.py): implements an actor policy model as a simple neural network.
 - [agent.py](https://github.com/bobflagg/Deep-Q-Learning-for-Navigation/blob/master/dqn_agent.py): defines an abstract RL agent for deep Q-learning which will be subclassed in the specific solutions.
 - [trainer.py](https://github.com/bobflagg/Deep-Q-Learning-for-Navigation/blob/master/trainer.py): implements the method used to train the agents.